Vice Principal Career Guide

 Question: Do I need certification to become a vice principal?

 Answer: In most states, vice principals and other administrators must be licensed as education administrators to work in public schools.
 Many private schools require state licensing as well.
-Qualifying for an education administrator license typically involves earning a master’s degree, though in some areas there are alternative pathways to certification.
+Qualifying for an education administrator license typically involves earning a master’s degree, though in some areas there are alternative certification pathways.
 You can find out more about requirements in your state by checking with your state board of education.

 Question: What career paths are available to vice principals?

 Answer: Vice principals can advance their careers in school administration by becoming a principal or a school district officer or administrator (such as superintendent).
-Some vice principals go on to work in postsecondary administration.
-Because of the scope of the duties involved, this career can also lead to management and executive positions in business, especially in businesses specializing in education services.
+Some K-12 vice principals switch to postsecondary administration.

 References: